 The Power of Art experimental research installation by Squidsoup, Cotswolds, 2022. ©Russell Sach

-In the Cotswolds, we are delighted to be collaborating with Squidsoup on The Power of Art – an experimental light installation – exploring technology, energy, and a sense of place.
+As part of the Art in the Landscape programme, we are delighted to be collaborating with Squidsoup on The Power of Art – an experimental light installation – exploring technology, energy, and a sense of place.

 The Power of Art is being funded by Stockton International Riverside Festival, and Arts Council England.
 Working with industry partner, Cleevely, this experiment will explore ways to power large scale light works off-grid with renewable energy.
 Cleevely have provided electric car batteries which have reached end-of-life status in vehicles, but could still have a use elsewhere.